conorbmurphy/galvanizereference/README.md

 * `ps waux`: shows you all current processes (helpful for finding open databases)
 * `xcode-select --install`: updates command line tools (often needed after an OS update)
 * `wget [url]`: downloads a given file
+* `df`: checks disk usage

 You can also access your bash profile with `atom ~/.bash_profile`

+---

+## Development and Virtual Environments ##

+Here are a few tools for setting up a developing environment and creating virtual environments.

+[Virtual Environments using Conda](https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/20/conda/) is a good starting point for using conda.
+Here are a few commands:

+* `conda create -n yourenvname python=x.x anaconda`
+* `source activate yourenvname`
+* `conda install -n yourenvname [package]`
+* `source deactivate`
+* `conda remove -n yourenvname -all`

+[Virtualenv](https://virtualenv.pypa.io/en/stable/) is a tool to accomplish similar outcomes.

+[Oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) is a tool for zsh config and command line themes.

 ---